hl-yuan/RPCIC/README.md

 ## Datasets

-The Caltech101_7, HandWritten datasets are placed in the "Datasets" folder.
+You can find the dataset we used in the paper at [Quark](https://pan.quark.cn/s/8d8c394501f7).

 ## Usage